lrei/legal-AI/README.md

 - scraping data from 4 AI related European regulations (European Artifical Intelligence Act, Data Act, Data Governance act and the GDPR) and parsing it into overlapping passages,
 - embedding passages, storing the metadata in SQL databases and storing the embeddings separately in LanceDB files,
 - creating a script that retrieves top k most relevant articles above a certain threshold using a similarity search
-- running the website on localhost which constructs a prompt based on the user query and the retrieved articles which is then sent to GPT 3.5.
+- running the website on localhost which constructs a prompt based on the user query and the retrieved articles which is then sent to GPT-3.5 Turbo.

 ## Project Workflow